arcade-smasher/tunnel/guide.md

 ## Changelog page

 If you noticed the help button, you probably noticed the changelog button in the top right corner.
 It is just a changelog, listing what updates tunnel has gone through.
 There is a button to see advanced updates, which shows advanced updates that might not be full releases.

+## Command Line

+The command line is an alternative way to open proxies or cloak tabs.

+Type help in the command line to see info on commands.